Hyalinesky/Domaino1s/README.md

 <h1 align="center"> <a href="https://arxiv.org/abs/2501.14431">Domaino1s: Guiding LLM Reasoning for Explainable Answers in High-Stakes Domains</a></h1>

 <h5 align="center"><p>This is the project Domaino1s.</h5>

-<h5 align="center"><p>Our paper was accepted as a Findings of ACL 2025.</h5>
+<h5 align="center"><p>🎉🎉 Our paper was accepted as a Findings of ACL 2025.</h5>

 ## Abstract

 Large Language Models (LLMs) are widely applied to downstream domains.
 However, current LLMs for high-stakes domain tasks, such as financial investment and legal QA, typically generate brief answers without reasoning processes and explanations.
 This limits users' confidence in making decisions based on their responses.
 While original CoT shows promise, it lacks self-correction mechanisms during reasoning.
-This work introduces Domain$o1$s, which enhances LLMs' reasoning capabilities on domain tasks through supervised fine-tuning and tree search.
+This work introduces **Domain$o1$s**, which enhances LLMs' reasoning capabilities on domain tasks through supervised fine-tuning and tree search.
 We construct CoT-stock-2k and CoT-legal-2k datasets for fine-tuning models that activate domain-specific reasoning steps based on their judgment.
 Additionally, we propose Selective Tree Exploration to spontaneously explore solution spaces and sample optimal reasoning paths to improve performance.
 We also introduce PROOF-Score, a new metric for evaluating domain models' explainability, complementing traditional accuracy metrics with richer assessment dimensions.
 Extensive experiments on stock investment recommendation and legal reasoning QA tasks demonstrate Domain$o1$s's leading performance and explainability.

 ![Description of the image](images/intro.png)